Pavlov's Dog (band): Reformation and return to music

 In 2009 Doug Rayburn was unable to return, and Rick Steiling was brought in on bass.
 Also not returning were Phil Gomez and Randy Hetlage.
 Bill Franco was asked back on lead guitar and Nick Schlueter was brought in to handle keyboards and mellotron parts, reducing the lineup to seven members.
 This lineup toured Europe from 2009 through 2012, playing its most extensive tours to date including the band's first dates in the U.K. and the Fiesta City Festival in Verviers, BE in 2012, sharing the stage with the legendary Blues Brothers Band (Steve Cropper, "Blue" Lou Marini, Donald "Duck" Dunn, et al.).
 During this time, Pavlov's Dog recorded two shows in 2009 (Augsberg and Karlsruhe, the latter filmed), with the Augsberg show being released for the album Live and Unleashed.
 Also released was the studio album Echo & Boo in 2010.

 Bill Franco exited the band in May 2013, and after auditions, Amanda McCoy was brought in on lead guitar.
 Pavlov's Dog again toured Europe in 2013, backing a re-release of Has Anyone Here Seen Sigfried? with the addition of live bonus tracks of the band with the lineups from 2007, 2011 and 2012.
 There was no Pavlov's Dog tour in 2014, though David and Sara Surkamp went on a brief solo acoustic tour in the U.K. and Germany.
 During this time, Nick Schlueter exited the band, and after auditions, Nathan Jatcko was brought in on keyboards for the 2015 tour through Europe.

 The Pekin Tapes, a collection of demos recorded in Pekin, Illinois, in 1973, was assembled from master tapes and released in 2014, also by Rockville Records.
 It was intended to be the band's official debut album until ABC made them record Pampered Menial.
 The tapes were lost when the studio burned down, but surviving copies were discovered in a private inheritance.

 Siegfried Carver died on May 30, 2009; he was 60 years old.
 Doug Rayburn died on September 21, 2012.
 Stockton died on February 17, 2015.
 Nathan Jatcko, the latter day keyboardist with the band, committed suicide on January 17, 2018.
 On January 31, 2021, the band announced the death of their former drummer and manager Manfred Ploetz.
 On October 3, 2022, the death of lead guitarist David Malachowski was announced.
 Subsequently, the "Hair of the Dog" 2022 fall tour which was to start in the same month in Europe, was postponed.
-David Hamilton died on June 20, 2025, at the age of 74.
+David Hamilton died on June 20, 2025, at the age of 74, and Sara Surkamp died on November 25, 2025, at the age of 72.